artalar/reatom/packages/timer/README.md

   interval: 1000, // tick each second
   delayMultiplier: 1000, // allow to pass seconds to startTimer
-  progressPrecision: 2, // progress will be rounded to 2 digits after dot })
+  progressPrecision: 2, // progress will be rounded to 2 digits after dot
+  resetProgress: true, // progress will be reset to 0 on end of timer })
 ```